dannyvassallo/project_one_boiler/README.md

 # Project One ShowSpotter 🎟

-ShowSpotter - a search engine where you can find Arts/Music events within a given radius.
+ShowSpotter - A search engine where you can find Art/Music events within a given radius.
 Once information is submitted through the form it will return a list of events where you can view the Event Title, Date, Time, Venue.

 ![Website Screenshot](web1.png)
 <!--![Response Screenshot](image url)-->